Siti Fadia Silva Ramadhanti: 2019: Partnership with Ribka Sugiarto, climbing up the senior team ranks

-In the first half of the 2019 season, the Ramadhanti and Imanuela partnership did not show satisfactory results, with their best result being a semifinal in the Orléans Masters.
+In the first half of the 2019 season, Ramadhanti's partnership with Imanuela did not show satisfactory results, with their best result being a semifinal in the Orléans Masters.
 She was then paired with Ribka Sugiarto, and made their debut as quarter-finalists at the Russian Open in July.
 Not long after they were paired, Ramadhanti and Sugiarto won their first World Tour title at the Indonesia Masters Super 100.
-Some of their achievements were also being semi-finalists in the Chinese Taipei Open, where they beat second seed Lee So-hee and Shin Seung-chan; and also being a quarter-finalists in the Macau Open.
-She took part in the Philippines Southeast Asian Games, and won the silver medal for Indonesia in the women's team event.
-In the individual women's doubles, Ramadhanti and Sugiarto were stopped in the quarter-finals to second seed Chow Mei Kuan and Lee Meng Yean.
+Some of their achievements were also being semi-finalists in the Chinese Taipei Open, where they beat second seed Lee So-hee and Shin Seung-chan; and also being quarter-finalists in the Macau Open.
+She took part in the 2019 SEA Games and obtained silver for Indonesia in the women's team event.
+In the individual event, Ramadhanti and Sugiarto lost at the quarterfinals to second seed Chow Mei Kuan and Lee Meng Yean.